 Autism seems to be on the rise.
 Certainly, in recent years, more children are receiving treatment then ever before.

-Kids with autism spectrum disorders (ASD) exhibit a triad of symptoms: impaired social interaction; impaired communication and imagination; and rigid, repetitive patterns of behavior.
+People with Autism Spectrum Disorders (ASD) exhibit a triad of symptoms: impaired social interaction; impaired communication and imagination; and rigid, repetitive patterns of behavior.
 The triad is recognized at all levels of intelligence and can occur alone or together with any other physical or psychological disorder.

 Autistic children often lack an ability to make eye contact, don’t show affection, and have physical tics.
 However, autistic children can be extremely intelligent.
 The effects of autism on a family are often astronomical, drastically altering the entire family dynamic and demanding extreme but critical changes in daily routines and plans for the future.